bbatsov/batsov.com/_posts/2011-05-08-jvm-langs-scala.markdown

     * They can contain state as well as behaviour
     * Think of them more as Ruby's mixins than Java's interfaces
     * They can be implemented on the fly by objects
-    * They are too complex to be properly explained in one short blog post :-)
+    * They are too complex to be properly explained in one short blog post :smile:

 ## Functional programming